-So we see that belief in the Father offers us the joy of gratitude.
-Belief in the Son brings us to gratitude for the tiny glimpses of the meaning of our lives.
-Sometimes we may have to go through the dark night so as to be brought to a deeper meaning and happiness.
-As the Sufi poet Rumi wrote, 'where there is ruin, there is hope for treasure.12'
+Father offers us the joy of gratitude.
+Belief in the Son brings us to gratitude for the tiny glimpses of the meaning of our lives. metimes we may have to go through the dark night so as to be brought to a deeper mean ing and happiness.
+As the Suffi poet Rumi wrote, where there is ruin, there is hope for treasure.42 forgive me if I do not say much Belief, then, is not primarily knowing things about God; it is entering into God's friendship.
+In the Son, we delight that the world is not abourd, and that nonsense does not have the last word.
+With the Spirit, we are caught up into the happiness of God's love, of the Father for the Son and the Son for the Fath which is the Spirit.
+Pope John Paul called the Holy Spirit,

 And now we come to the last part of the Creed.
-We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from the Father and the Son.
+We believe in the Holy Spirit, the Lord, the giver of life, who proceeds from giver to me, who process from the Father and the Son.
 With the Father and the Son he is worshipped and glorified.
 He has spoken through the Prophets.